LaravelDaily/Laravel-Reservations-Course/course/03 - Admin - Managing Users of the Company.md

 ## Nested Resource Controller

-First, we will implement a feature for the users with the `administrator` role.
-For it, we will use the [Nested Resources](https://laravel.com/docs/controllers#restful-nested-resources) feature.
+First, we will implement this User management feature for the users with the `administrator` role.
+For that, we will use the [Nested Resources](https://laravel.com/docs/controllers#restful-nested-resources) feature.

 So, first, let's create a Controller and a Route.